An excerpt from Jon Kabat-Zinn’s book, Wherever You Go, There You Are:

 ONE OF TEN: Beginner’s Mindset – Embrace each moment with childlike curiosity, openness, lightness, and freshness without imposing any presumptions, feelings, desires, or past judgments.

-TWO OF TEN: Be a witness, not a judge – Observe stream of thoughts without condemning or pursuing them.
+TWO OF TEN: Be a witness, not a judge – Observe a stream of thoughts without condemning or pursuing them.

 FOUR OF TEN: Let Go – Let fear, insecurities, anxieties, likes, and dislikes play out in the light of awareness: avoid clinging to or holding on to them.
 Let them emerge, pass through and dissolve.